yahoo/elide-doc/pages/guide/07-jsonapi.md

 1. Some entities may only be reached through a relationship to another entity.
 Not every entity is _rootable_.
 1. The root path segment of URLs are by default the name of the class (lowercase).
 This can be overridden.
 1. Elide allows relationships to be nested arbitrarily deep in URLs.
 1. Elide currently requires all individual entities to be addressed by ID within a URL.
 For example, consider a model with an article with a singular author which has a singular address.
 While unambiguous, the following is *not* allowed: `/articles/1/author/address`.
-Instead, the author must be full qualified by ID: `/articles/1/author/34/address`
+Instead, the author must be fully qualified by ID: `/articles/1/author/34/address`

 ## Filters